microsoft/ALAppExtensions/Modules/System/Encoding/README.md

 procedure Convert(SrcCodepage: Integer; DstCodepage: Integer; Text: Text)
 ```
 #### Parameters
-* SrcCodepage
+* SourceCodepage
-Code page identifier of the source.
+Encoding code page identifier of the source text.
-* DstCodepage
+* DestinationCodepage
-Code page identifier of the output.
+Encoding code page identifier for the result text.
 * Text
+The text to convert.

-The text containing the characters to encode.
+ The text in the destination encoding.